18F/handbook/_pages/business-units/18f/projects-partners/leading-projects.md

 Every project needs a lead to be the primary point-person.
 Which person fills that role should be decided based on project needs and staff available.
 This happens as part of our normal staffing process, and should follow these steps:

-1. The Account Manager/Portfolio Director (and/or Chief of Projects) find out from chapter staffing representatives which potential team members are interested in leading.
+1. The Account Manager/Portfolio Director find out from chapter staffing representatives which potential team members are interested in leading
-2. If only one person is interested, the AM/PD/CoP is responsible for making sure everyone involved is comfortable with that person leading, based on past skills and experience.
+2. If only one person is interested, the AM/PD is responsible for making sure everyone involved is comfortable with that person leading, based on past skills and experience
-3. If no one is interested (or if the interested person doesn't have the appropriate skills/experience), we need to rework staffing to make sure we have at least one willing-and-able project lead on the team.
+3. If no one is interested (or if the interested person doesn't have the appropriate skills/experience), we need to rework staffing to make sure we have at least one willing-and-able project lead on the team
 4. If multiple people are interested:
-   - Once the team is assigned (in repo), the Portfolio Director (or Chief of Projects) and Account Manager lead a conversation among interested folks about project leadership expectations and options.
+   - Once the team is assigned (in repo), the Portfolio Director (if applicable) and Account Manager lead a conversation among interested folks about project leadership expectations and options
    - We aim to either leave that meeting with consensus or have follow-up conversations if needed.
-   - The final decision, _if needed_, is made by the Portfolio Director (or Chief of Projects).
+   - The final decision, _if needed_, is made by the Portfolio Director or the staffing team.

 In most cases, there's one full-time person who's willing to lead, they have experience leading, and this is a very very short process.
 In other cases, our goal is to ensure that everyone on the team has shared expectations about what roles need to be filled, *and* that the team is part of intentionally navigating these decisions.